NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Webapp.rst

       --connection-string ${APP_STORAGE_CONNECTION_STRING} \
       --account-name ${STORAGE_ACCOUNT_NAME} \
       -s ./build -d '$web'
    echo "Done.
-Now open $PUBLIC_URL to view the web app."
+Open $PUBLIC_URL to view the web app."

 After running the above commands, you can open the domain name printed in ``APP_URL`` in your browser to view the web application.